roeszler/kapthol/README.md

 Elements like ``` width:; padding:; margin:;``` have been used to align content, however some interaction between these (like when looking to adjust the screen ratios) conflicted at times.

-Solving this required slight rethinking &/or alteratons to type and combination of code to produce the desired outcome.
+Solving this required slight rethinking &/or alterations to type and combination of code to produce the desired outcome.

 1. About sections not lining up as desired with a single section.
 Included second section to correct issues.
 2. Centralisation of [kapthol-hero-image-400.webp](assets/images/kapthol-hero-image-400.webp) to the central Kaptain Holiday text in the "what we do" section while changing screen sizes.